cross-team/thor/README.md

 run: yarn run build
 ```

-the result will be a build of the current thor package.
+the result will be a build of the current thor packages.

 ### Create your Link